 We carry out a quality visit to home care and extra care providers at least quarterly.
-Where there is an identified quality issue the provider may visited more often alongside an action plan developed to improve quality.
-All primary contracted providers attend a formal quarterly from ance meeting.
+Where there is an identified quality issue the provider may be visited more often alongside an action plan developed to improve quality.

-collate monthly key performance information from our contracted providers which is analysed and shared within the team.
+we collate monthly key performance information from our contracted providers which is analysed and relevant performance action is taken.

-Should a provider be escalated into our risk management process, we meet every 4-6 weeks to monitor against an improvement plan.
+Should a provider be escalated into our risk management process, we meet at least every 4-6 weeks to monitor against an improvement plan.
+Progress is regularly monitored and shared with CQC .

-Each week there is a Market Management discussion to review all the packages of care assigned to Brokerage.
-This meeting identifies areas for closer scrutiny and discussions with contracted providers and aims to ensure timely provision of care.
+Each week there is a Market Management discussion to review all people assessed and awaiting a package of homecare.
+This meeting identifies areas of the city who may have people waiting longer than the contracted timescales.
+Discussions are held with contracted providers with the aim to ensure timely provision of care is provided.